-Cash is an easy and convenient way to give.
+Cash, usually in the form of a check or credit card, is an easy and convenient way to give.
 If you itemize your deductions on your federal income tax return, you may take a charitable gift deduction for the amount of your gift.
-If you give your gift to an endowed fund that supports a nonprofit in Iowa, you may be eligible to receive a 25 percent Endow Iowa tax credit.
-When savings bonds, certificates of deposit and other ordinary income assets, you will not have to pay tax on the gain for those assets.
+If give your gift to an endowed fund that supports a nonprofit in Iowa, you may be eligible to receive a 25 percent Endow Iowa Tax Credit.
+When savings bonds, certificates of deposit and other ordinary income assets, are gifted to CFJC, you will not have to pay tax on the gain for those assets.

+Please contact us for stock transfer instructions.
+CFJC must be aware of the type of stock and number of shares gifted before the transaction occurs.
 You can transfer ownership of appreciated securities (stocks, bonds or mutual funds) owned for at least one year to CFJC.
 You will receive a deduction for the average value of the security on the day of the transfer.
-Please contact us for stock transfer instructions.
-CFJC must be aware of the type of stock and number of shares gifted before the transaction can be made.
+When you contribute longterm appreciated securities to CFJC you have two options.

 - Real Estate